Note: This is the first quarter of a spring-summer-fall program.

-We will be studying and working at the Evergreen Organic Farm through an entire growing season, from seed propagation to harvest, and on to market.
+We will study and work at the Evergreen Organic Farm through an entire growing season, focusing on theory-to-practice topics ranging from seed propagation, to harvest, and on to the market.
 The farm includes a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
-All students will work on the farm every week to gain practical experiential learning.
-This program is rigorous physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals.
+All students will work on the farm every week to gain practical, experiential learning.
+This program is physically rigorous and academically demanding.
+It requires a willingness to work as a team outside in adverse weather on a schedule determined by the needs of crops and animals.

-Students planning to take this program who are receiving financial aid should contact financial aid early in fall 2018 to develop a financial aid plan that includes summer 2019.
+Students receiving financial aid should contact financial aid early to develop a financial aid plan that includes Summer 2022.

 Students should fill out and return the program application.
 Should also have a working knowledge of general biology and chemistry.

 Please contact the faculty to receive an application.
 Applications received by the spring Academic Fair will be given priority.
 After Academic Fair, applications will be reviewed as submitted and students will be accepted until the program fills.
 Students will be individually notified by email of their acceptance into this program.